skusunam/angular-grunt-seed/README.md

-# angular-grunt-seed — the seed for AngularJS apps with Grunt support (lint, Karma, Watch)
+# angular-grunt-seed — the seed for AngularJS apps with Grunt support (jshint, Karma, Watch, connect etc)

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
 This comes with default Grunt build for lint, Karma, Watch etc.